 Residence by Vestibul Palace

-The luxury boutique hotel Residence by Vestibul Palace offers 5 luxury apartments and comfortable longer stay for the guests.
+The luxury boutique hotel Residence by Vestibul Palace offers 5 luxury apartments and a comfortable longer stay for the guests.
 Each apartment luxuriously decorated and furnished.
 All suites equipped with all modern facilities.
 Split Airport is 12 km away from the hotel.
 The museum and cathedral are also very near to Residence by Vestibul Palace.

 Hotel Park Split